jh3y/russ/README.md

   ]
 }
 ```
+__NOTE::__ It's important to note that every task returns a `Promise` and resolving or rejecting within task logic is crucial when running more than one task at a time and when you wish for the profiler to work properly.

 #### Options
 * `name` `{String}` - task name and name by which task will be invoked
 * `doc` `{String}` - brief description of task that is displayed when viewing available tasks